‘Punishable by DEATH’: Trump threatens Democrats with sedition charges

 Trump’s threat came in response to a video published on November 18, containing clips of six Democratic senators and representatives, all of them veterans of the US military or its intelligence services.

-In the video, the Congress members remind their colleagues in the armed forces and intelligence community of their duty to refuse “illegal orders”.
+In the video, the Congress members remind their colleagues in the armed forces and intelligence community of their duty to “refuse illegal orders”.

 “We know you are under enormous stress and pressure right now,” the Congress members said.
 “Americans trust their military, but that trust is at risk.”